chenkaisun/MemoryGame/README.md

 # MemoryGame
 Install `node.js` and `npm` on the computer
-Run `npm start` in MemoryGame folder
+Run `npm start` in the MemoryGame folder